 In the past, roseroots (Rhodiola) were lumped with stonecrops in the genus Sedum, but they differ from that genus by having a stout rootstock and only 4 petals, versus a slender or no rootstock, and 5 petals, in Sedum species.

-Pictures of other Central Asian roseroot species are found elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Pictures of other Central Asian roseroot species are shown on the page Plants – Mountain plants: Himalayan flora.

 Tibetan roseroot, Honupatta, Ladakh.
 A species of sandwort, Minuartia kashmirica, is seen in the background.
 (Photo copyright © by Kaj Halberg)